 spines on porcupinefish

-Both can inflate their bodies by sucking in water but the porcupinefish has many small spines all over its body while the pufferfish has a smooth body.
+Both can inflate their bodies by sucking in water but while the pufferfish (left) has a smooth body, the porcupinefish (right) has many small spines all over its body.
 When the spines are folded flat against the body, they look like little uneven bumps on the body of the porcupinefish.

 Squirrelfish and soldierfish